NativeScript/firebase/packages/firebase-firestore/README.md

 Each child document of a QuerySnapshot is a QueryDocumentSnapshot, which allows you to access specific information about a document (see below).

-### DocumentSnapshot
+#### DocumentSnapshot

 A DocumentSnapshot is returned from a query to a specific document, or as part of the documents returned via a QuerySnapshot.
-The snapshot provides the ability to view a documents data, metadata and whether a document exists.
+The snapshot provides the ability to view a document's data, metadata and whether a document exists.

 To view a document's data, call the [data]() method on the snapshot: